seteshstrong/seteshstrong/README.md

 - 👋 Hi, I’m @seteshstrong
-- 👀 I’m interested in FreeBSD and most unix-likes, private cloud deployment in the homelab, exploring digital forensics, and implementing ML whitepapers.
+- 👀 I’m interested in FreeBSD and most unix-likes, private cloud deployment, digital forensics, and RL agents.
-- 🌱 I’m currently learning everything I can get my hands on, as always.
+- 🌱 I’m currently studying for CompTIA Pentest+ and CySA+.
-- 💞️ I’m looking to collaborate on FreeBSD ports, src, wiki, docs and community development, and interesting cloud/security oriented ML projects.
+- 💞️ I’m looking to collaborate on FreeBSD ports, src, wiki, docs, community development, and interesting cloud/security oriented ML projects.
 - 📫 How to reach me... you can likely find me at my gmail address, with a dot delimiter between my first and last name.

 <!---